adamsiemion/springboot-with-spring_data-and-onion_architecture/README.md

 To build the application go to the root directory and run: `mvn install`

-To run the application go to the rest module directory and run: `java -jar target/onionarch-rest-1.0.0-SNAPSHOT.jar`
+To run the application go to the root directory and run: `java -jar onionarch-rest/target/onionarch-rest-1.0.0-SNAPSHOT.jar`

 ## Test the application